A pretty swimming hole on the Fall Creek with a few places to jump

 If you want to find another one of the many secluded swimming pools on the Fall Creek, hike via the 13.7-mile-long Fall Creek National Recreation Trail.
 The trail winds along the stunning Fall Creek, through the amazing national forest and is accessible year-round.

-Due to Chinook salmon releases into these waters for watershed restoration, salmon angling is closed for this location.
+Chinook salmon releases into these waters for watershed restoration only.
+Because of that salmon angling is closed for this location as well.

 There are six campgrounds along Fall Creek and one on the Fall Creek Lake.